SUMMAIYA AFREENLAKSHYA JEEVAN JAGRITI

 SHILSHILA ACHARYAHimalayan Climate Initiative

-Acharya, was born and raised in a small town in western Nepal.
+Shilshila Acharya was born and raised in a small town in western Nepal.
 She completed her schooling at a small school in Myagdi where she realized that the number of girls in her class decreased every year.
 This led her to delve into the issue.
 She was saddened to discover that thousands of poor Nepali girls were being sold to brothels in India, and exploited in other countries.

 During the course of her studies, Shilshila was awarded a full scholarship in 2005 from the Government of Nepal to study medicine.
 However, realizing the pressing environmental challenges across the globe, she chose to study Environmental Studies at Kathmandu University, Nepal so she could address this problem.
 Through a Fellowship from World Wild Life Fund Nepal, she went on to complete her Masters in Biodiversity and Environment Management from Norway and Nepal.
 In 2013.
 Shilshila joined Himalayan Climate Initiative and married her interest to promote environmentalism and support vulnerable women.
 She co-founded "Hamri Bahini- The Green Angel, a social enterprise that provides “green” jobs to poor girls through green enterprise activities.
 Today, she has created employment for more than 150 less educated women.
 She has received numerous fellowships and national awards, as a promising young leader of Nepal, and has been repeatedly featured in national news and Television in recognition of her work.

 Mene Blessing is a visionary leader who is deeply passionate about making a difference in the food security and agriculture space in Nigeria and sub-Saharan Africa.
-He founded Aleph Tav Limited, a company focused on producing alternative low-cost animal feed derived from agricultural waste.
+He founded Aleph Tav Limited, now UNFIRE, a company focused on producing alternative low-cost animal feed derived from agricultural waste.
 He serves as the CEO.
 Mene believes in the power of integrity, wisdom, honor and grace as the key to outstanding living, unlimited impact and business endeavors.
-Some legends who have influenced him the include: John C. Maxwell, Bill Drayton, Howard Schultz, David Oyedepo, Stephen R. Covey, Myles Munroe, Nick Fellers, Sam Adeyemi, Kevin Starr, Mike Murdock and Andrew Youn.
+Some legends who have influenced him include: John C. Maxwell, Bill Drayton, Howard Schultz, David Oyedepo, Stephen R. Covey, Myles Munroe, Nick Fellers, Sam Adeyemi, Kevin Starr, Mike Murdock and Andrew Young.
 His greatest passion is the pursuit of wisdom, especially related to leadership, social entrepreneurship, business innovation and the prosperity of nations.